darsain/sly/README.md

 - Maintain the coding style used throughout the project, and defined in the `.editorconfig` file.
 	[Editorcofig plugin for SublimText 2](https://github.com/sindresorhus/editorconfig-sublime).
-- The resulting code has to pass JSHint with options defined in the `.jshintrc` file.
+- Resulting code has to pass JSHint with options defined in the `.jshintrc` file.
 You can install [SublimeLinter plugin for SublimText 2](https://github.com/SublimeLinter/SublimeLinter) to do it automatically, or run `grunt lint` task.